aoliver44/nutrition_tools/README.md

  ```

 This script will take the output of ```./generic_read_in``` and combine all the files together.
 It will do 3 major things:
-1. Check and see if problems identified in generic_read_in.R step were addressed.
+1. Check and see if problems identified in generic_read_in step were addressed.
 If they were not addressed, these problematic datasets will be DROPPED.
+If all datasets get dropped, the program will error out.
 2. Correlate (Spearman) combined featureset at a user-defined threshold [default: 0.99].
 This is to identify HIGHLY redundant features.
-We do not view this as a feature engineering step, because the threshold is so high.
+We do not view this as a feature engineering step, because the threshold is so high (it is mainly looking for copied data that has different column names).
 In the next ML step, a correlation-based feature engineering step can set a much lower threshold more safely (does not contribute to data leakage like this step could).
 3. For the features that are correlated at > 0.99, this program will let the user choose the features that get written to the final dataset.
-   - Note: If your response var of interest is correlated with another feature(s) at > 0.99, please take care to make sure you choose the response var to end up in the final dataset.
 4. One-hot encode factors
     - Note: the method for one-hot encoding here creates new factors with new names.
 Note, it will **NOT** one-hot encode the label that will be used in ML (the factor you want to predict...***if it is a factor***).
 This is because the core of downstream ML (dietML.R) is the R program ranger.
 Ranger expects the label used in RF classification to **NOT** be a 0,1 (which is exactly what one-hot encoding does).
+If your label is 0 or 1, and is a factor, please change to A,B or control, treatment, etc.

 **OUTPUT:** (1) A .csv file for use in ML in the directory of the input.
 (2) a feature_summary.csv file which tells you what features you started with

   **NOTES:** The ```--preserve_samples``` flag attempts to lower the threshold of what is considered a feature with too many NA's (a sample with any amounts of NAs gets dropped...so it is a balancing act of dropping features and samples in order to have the most complete dataset).
 The final dataset should be complete; this version of this pipeline does not impute missing data.
 Default behavior is set to false, which for most of our test cases did not lead to many "extra" lost samples.
+Initially, features are dropped if they have greater than 50% NAs, and samples are dropped if they have greater than 75% NAs.
+Next, the details of this flag is that it looks at the distribution of NAs across all features, and if ```--preserve_samples TRUE```, then it will take the min number of NAs as the threshold for dropping features.
+If ```--preserve_samples FALSE```, the 25% percentile of NAs will be set as threshold for dropping features.
+Finally, all samples with remaining NAs are dropped, thus making a complete dataset.
 IF you have a dataset with many NA-replete features, consider setting this flag to ```--preserve_samples TRUE```; however, expect a loss of features.

 ------------------------------------------